rordenlab/dcm2niix/README.md

 ## Versions

+22-Apr-2016
+ - Detect Siemens Phase maps (phase image names end with "_ph").
+ - Use current working directory if file name not specified.

 12-Apr-2016
  - Provide override (command line option "-m y") to stack images of the same series even if they differ in study date/time, echo/coil number, or slice orientation.
 This mechanism allows users to concatenate images that break strict DICOM compliance.